madhava-sridhar/home-idea/README.md

 Explore possibility of do away with RCC Concrete Stair uses , possibly replace with supports integrated into wall , reused wood making the steps.

+# Compound wall
+Explore possibility of using construction rubble either using rubble bricks or mudcrete